zakaria1193/mockerbee/README.md

+👷 Project is still a draft ! roadmap is still not clearly defined. your comments are welcome

 Device Mocker with ZCL API is a powerful library for simulating devices with different ZCL clusters, designed for developers working on IoT devices with Zigbee communication.

 Built with modern C++ features, Device Mocker supports both C and C++ APIs and can be easily integrated into your existing project.